JayGreentreelive/lifechurch/locations/_posts/2016-04-25-comingsoon.md

   <div class="hero-inner">
   <div class="hero-copy">
-  <h1>Coming soon: LifeChurch.tv Wichita, Kansas</h1>
+  <h1>Coming soon: Thursday Church Washington, Indiana</h1>
-  <p>Together, we can reach people in Wichita with the love of Christ.
-LifeChurch.tv is excited to become part of the community at Coleman Middle School this summer.</p>
+  <p>Together, we can reach people in Washington with the love of Christ.
+Thursday Church is excited to become part of the community at Coleman Middle School this summer.</p>
   </div>
   </div>
 </section>